tsnellgrove/dark_castle3/doc/to_do.md

 TBD: re-name 'wrapper' to 'app_main'
 TBD: update pickle names
 TBD: out_buff => output (or possibly user_output)
-- Burt as an object??
+- Burt as an object?? (allows elimination of attack_burt() method of Creature class)
 - How to enable switches and machines to self register for universal scope
 	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away
 - possibly rename modules to indicate usage first? i.e. creature_class_def.py => class_def_creature.py ???